-The increase in Parking Enforcement is related to increased income from parking infringements; increase in Animal Management is related to animal registrations; increase in Planning is related to increased income from Strategic Planning Panel and planning permit applications; and the increase in Environmental Health is related to increases in registered premises and septic tank permits.
+The increase in Parking Enforcement is related to increased income from parking infringements; increase in Animal Management is related to animal registrations; and the increase in Environmental Health is related to increases in registered premises and septic tank permits.

 A detailed listing of statutory fees is included in Appendix A.